dzackgarza/Qual-Review-and-Solutions/Topology/ReviewDoc/TopologyQualifyingExamNotes_stripped.md

 Since every map into a contractible space is nullhomotopic, there is a homotopy \( \tilde H: Y\times I \to Z \) from \( \tilde f \) to a constant map \( c: Y\to Z \), say \( c(y) = z_0 \) for all \( y \).
 But then \( p\circ \tilde H: X \times I \to Y \) is also a homotopy from \( f \) to the map \( p\circ c \), which satisfies \( (p\circ c)(y) = p(z_0) = x_0 \) for some \( x_0 \in X \), and is in particular a constant map.
 :::

-::: {.proposition title="Application: showing one space can not cover another"}
+::: {.proposition title="Showing one space can not cover another"}
 There is no covering map \( p: {\mathbb{RP}}^2 \to {\mathbb{T}}^2 \).
 :::